Table of Contents

 New sellers are subject to a $5 onboarding fee to cover administrative costs associated with setting up a booth.
-Bonanza charges sellers no fees upfront.
+Bonanza charges sellers no upfront listing fees.
 Once you make a sale, you pay a $0.25 transaction fee + a Final Value Fee (FVF) based on the final offer value (FOV) of your item.
 The FOV is the amount that the buyer paid to you for the item sold, including shipping.
 Any portion of your shipping costs that exceed $10 are included in the FOV.
 For example, if your product sold for $15 and you charged $12 for shipping, your Final Value Fee (FVF) charge would be calculated based on an FOV of $17 (that's $15 for the item, plus $2 for the portion of shipping fee that exceeded $10).

 Your final value fee percentage amount depends on which advertising tier you’ve selected.
 Our base commission rate starts at 3.5%, and each subsequent commission rate unlocks additional advertising channels (e.g. Google Shopping).